Old Royal High School

 The Old Royal High School, also known as New Parliament House, is a 19th-century neoclassical building on Calton Hill in the city of Edinburgh.
 The building was constructed for the use of the city's Royal High School, and gained its alternative name as a result of a proposal in the 1970s for it to house a devolved Scottish Assembly.

-After the Royal High School was relocated in 1968, the building became available and was refurbished to accommodate a new devolved legislature for Scotland.
+After the Royal High School relocated in 1968, the building became available and was refurbished to accommodate a new devolved legislature for Scotland.
 However, the 1979 devolution referendum failed to provide sufficient backing for a devolved assembly.
-Its debating chamber was later used for meetings of the Scottish Grand Committee, the committee of Members of Parliament in the United Kingdom House of Commons with constituencies in Scotland.
-Subsequently, the building has been used as offices for departments of Edinburgh City Council, including The Duke of Edinburgh's Award unit and the Sports and Outdoor Education unit.
+Its debating chamber was later used for meetings of the Scottish Grand Committee, a House of Commons body consisting of members with Scottish constituencies.
+Subsequently, the building has been used by various departments of Edinburgh City Council.

 With the passage of the Scotland Act 1998 and the introduction of Scottish devolution in 1999, the Old Royal High School was again mooted as a potential home for the new Scottish Parliament.
-Eventually, however, the Scotland Office decided to site the new legislature in a purpose-built structure in the Holyrood area of the Canongate.
-Edinburgh's original Parliament House is in the Old Town just off the Royal Mile and currently houses the Court of Session.
-These were the buildings of the former Parliament of Scotland which existed before the formation of the Kingdom of Great Britain in 1707 and the foundation of a British Parliament sitting at London's Palace of Westminster.
+Eventually, however, the Scotland Office decided to site the new legislature in a purpose-built structure opposite Holyrood Palace.

 A number of uses have been suggested for the building, including a home for a Scottish National Photography Centre or a site for a Scottish Central Bank in the event of independence.
-In 2015, The City of Edinburgh Council, which currently owns the building, initiated a project to lease it to be used as a luxury hotel.
+In 2015, Edinburgh City Council, which currently owns the building, initiated a project to lease it to be used as a luxury hotel.
 However, in 2021, it was announced that the lease to the hotel developers had been cancelled, and a new use was being sought.